cmdiaz6/loteria-generator/README.md

 modify num_cards to change how many cards get generated. it's set at 3 now for testing. also feel free to change the gaps between each card and the border size.
 That's in there somewhere too

+To add a header image to the top add a file named header.jpg in the same directory as the python script.

 Outputs will appear as if by miraculous sorcery in an 'output/' directory